-INSURANCE CONTRACT YEARS 2016-2020
+INSURANCE CONTRACT YEARS 2021-2024

-1. The following health insurance and prescription coverage is available to members of the bargaining unit, according to their enrollment, based upon the provisions set forth below:

-a.
-High Deductible Health Plan - HSA Plan (HDHP-HSA): Except as provided below, the sole insurance option for the duration of this contract shall be a High Deductible Health Plan HSA with a \$2,000/\$4,000 deductible, of which, the employer will fund fifty percent (50%) in 2016-2017, seventy five percent (75%) in 2017-2018, sixty five percent (65%) in 2018-2019, and fifty percent (50%) in 2019-2020.
+- 1. The following health insurance and prescription coverage is available to members of the bargaining unit, according to their enrollment, based upon the provisions set forth below: - a.
+High Deductible Health Plan HSA Plan (HDHP-HSA): Except as provided below, the sole insurance option for the duration of this contract shall be a High Deductible Health Plan HSA with a \$2,000/\$4,000 deductible, of which, the employer will fund fifty percent (50%) each year of this Agreement.
 Furthermore, (1) there shall be no prescription copayments after the deductible is met, (2) employer funding of the deductible will occur as follows:

-two payments on or about July 1and January 1

-and (3) a voluntary weight loss program shall be implemented for members of the unit who participate in the wellness program, with \$100 Board subsidy of the fee.
+two payments on or about July 1 and January 1 and (3) a voluntary weight loss program shall be implemented for members of the unit who participate in the wellness program, with \$100 Board subsidy of the fee.